 It is reasonable to think that the art of poetry in general was brought into being by two kinds of causes, both of them natural: for (1) imitating is innate in men from childhood, and in this respect men differ from the other animals by being the most imitative of animals and learning first by imitating, and (2) all men enjoy works of imitation.
 A sign of the second cause is what happens when we observe works [of art]; for, although we are pained while observing certain objects, we nevertheless enjoy beholding their likenesses if these have been carefully worked out with special accuracy, e.g., likenesses of the forms of the lowest animals and of corpses.
 And the reason for this enjoyment is that learning is pleasant indeed most pleasant-not only for philosophers, but similarly for other men also, although the latter partake of such pleasure only to some extent.
-That is why men enjoy observing likenesses: as they behold them, they learn and infer what each likeness portrays, e.g., that this is a likeness of that [man]; and if one happens not to have observed earlier the object imitated, pleasure will still come, not because the work is an imitation, but because of the workmanship or the coloring or some other such reason.
+That is why men enjoy observing likenesses: as they behold them, they learn and infer what each likeness portrays, e.g., that this is a likeness of that [man]; and if one happens not to have observed earlier the object imitated, pleasure will still come, not because the work is an imitation, but because of the workmanship or the coloring or some other such reason.3

 Therefore the art of imitating in a delightful way is the art of producing works or images or representations the very consideration or contemplation of which is delightful.
 In fact, this delight is on account of the imitation or representation, but not thereby on account of the reality imitated, the original, since (as Aristotle notes) even a base reality can be imitated in a delightful way.
 Whence in a tragedy murder can be delightful-not as murder, for that would be perverse, but as an imitation of murder.
 Therefore, although it would be necessary that we ourselves know the original of the imitation so that we might attain the imitation as an imitation, the original itself is nevertheless outside the notion of that on account of which one delights.
 Nor is it a problem that the recognition of an imitation sometimes supposes the recognition of some wicked or ugly original.
 For the action of the intellect is perfected insofar as intelligible realities are in the intellect through the mode of the intellect itself; and therefore the intellect is not infected by these realities, but rather is perfected by them.
-But the act of the will consists in a motion to a reality, such that the love affixes the soul to the reality loved.
+But the act of the will consists in a motion to a reality, such that the love affixes the soul to the reality loved.4 although the beauty of the visible brings about the perfection of sight, yet the ugliness of the visible can be [in sight] without [bringing about] any imperfection of sight.
+For the species of realities in the soul, through which contrary things are known, are not themselves contrary.
+Whence God also, who has the most perfect cognition, sees all things, the beautiful and the ugly.5

-Aristotle, Poetics 4, 1448b4-19.
+3 Aristotle, Poetics 4, 1448b4-19.
 [De Koninck gives a French translation of the text; we have taken the English from Aristotle's Poetics, trans.
 Hippocrates G. Apostle (Grinell, IA: Peripatetic Press, 1990), 3-4.]